yrahul3910/voting-app/README.md

 The code in this project is structured in the following way.

 ## Routing
 React Router (`react-router-dom`) is used for routing, which is done in the client side.
-The `<Main>` components is an abstraction that contains the routes to all the major paths.
+The `<Main>` component is an abstraction that contains the routes to all the major paths.
 Individual components are then responsible for nested routes.

 ## React Components
 All React components are in the `components` folder.
-The `index.js` file renders the `<App />` component under a `<BrowserRouter>`, which holds the skeletal structure for each page.
+The `index.js` file renders the `<App />` component (which holds the skeletal structure for each page) under a `<BrowserRouter>`.
 Each page in the voting app has a header (a footer to be added later), and the actual content of each page is abstracted in the `<Main>` component.

 An overview of each component is below:
 * `<App>`: Top level component, spanning the whole page.